Some people just prefer to pay for everything with cash, so they don't think having credit is important.

-You have to determine for yourself if building credit, which is mostly done through credit cards and loans, is a good move for you.
-Having a credit score will likely be helpful for you in the future, if you don’t have one already.
+You have to determine for yourself if building credit is a good move for you.
+Having a credit score will likely be helpful for you in the future, if you don't have one already.
 So what exactly is credit?
 Here are four ways it can help you and how you can go about building credit.

 Before learning how having credit might be beneficial, it's important to understand what credit is.

 The New American Oxford Dictionary defines credit as "the ability of a customer to obtain goods or services before payment, based on the trust that payment will be made in the future."
 In short, credit is financial trustworthiness.

 If you want to buy a car or house but do not have the cash to pay for it in full, then you have to take out a loan.

 Your credit score determines if you are a safe investment for a creditor — a creditor makes its profit from the interest on the loan.
 A bad credit score, or no credit score at all, tells the creditor that the applicant is a risky investment and is not likely then to grant you the loan.
 A creditor loses money when the borrower doesn't pay back the loan.
 (Financial institutions don't stay in business long if they make a habit of lending money to people who don't pay them back.)

 So, now the question remains — "Why do I need credit?"

 In 2012, about 32 percent of home purchases in California were cash transactions and the numbers across the country are similar.
 And, then there's the rest of us who are unable to pay for a house with cash and must take out a loan to buy a home.